What Is THCA Flower & Why Is It So Hot Right Now?

-Tetrahydrocannabinolic acid, commonly abbreviated to THCA or THCa, is the precursor to delta 9 THC.
-While THCA is produced by cannabigerolic acid (CBGA), heat or oxygen is needed to convert THCA into psychoactive THC.
-This is a natural part of the plant’s life cycle and will occur without intervention, given enough time.
+Tetrahydrocannabinolic acid, commonly abbreviated to THCA or THCa, is delta 9 THC’s biosynthetic precursor.
+THCA is a cannabigerolic acid (CBGA) byproduct, and heat or oxygen convert THCA into psychotropic THC.
+This is a natural part of the plant’s life cycle and occurs without human intervention, given enough time.

 In a sense, THCA flower isn’t anything new.
-Traditional marijuana bud could also be considered “high THCA” in its raw form.
-There’s a key legal distinction, though: high THCA hemp must contain below 0.3% delta 9 THC.
-Unheated marijuana exceeds this amount, clocking in at around 1% or 2% of the active compound.
+Traditional marijuana is “high THCA” in its raw form.
+But there’s a key legal distinction: high THCA hemp must contain below 0.3% delta 9 THC by dry weight.
+Unheated marijuana exceeds this amount, usually containing 1% or more of the active compound.

-This is everything you need to know about THCA flower—what makes it special, how it’s produced, and how you can consume it for maximum effect.
+I’ll explain what makes THCA flower special, how it’s produced, and how we can consume it for maximum effect.

 How is THCA flower made?

-Selective breeding and tightly controlled growing conditions can produce high THCA bud with only trace THC—but this is tedious in practice.
-The bud can easily wind up with delta 9 THC levels above 0.3% by dry weight.
-That’s to be expected, considering high THCA strains become high delta 9 strains with heat or time.
+Selective breeding and tightly controlled growing conditions can produce high THCA bud with only trace THC—but it’s a somewhat tedious process.
+Bud can easily wind up testing over 0.3% delta 9 THC by dry weight, which makes it federally illegal.
+That’s expected, considering high THCA strains become high delta 9 strains with heat or time.

-Still, most retailers sell high THCA bud that was naturally grown, with no spraying or infusion involved.
+Still, most retailers sell high THCA bud that was naturally grown, not sprayed with distillate.
 CBG flower is produced in a similar way.
 According to some in the cannabis industry, this is common practice and more cost-effective than THCA infusion.

-Spraying the plant can create bud with high levels of a given cannabinoid, even when it’s impossible to grow organically.
-For instance, high delta 8 bud is generally hemp flower infused with D8 distillate.
-A dusting of infused kief is applied to intensify the hit.
+Spraying the plant can produce bud with high levels of specific cannabinoids, even when it’s impossible to grow organically.
+For instance, high delta 8 flower is just hemp coated in delta 8 THC distillate.
+A dusting of infused kief can be applied to intensify the hit.

 Does THCA flower get you high?

-When you vape or smoke flower, heat triggers the conversion of THCA into THC.
-This process is known as decarboxylation.
-Looking at the effects, there’s very little difference between high THCA hemp sold online and marijuana bought at a dispensary.
+When we vape or smoke flower, heat triggers the conversion of THCA into THC through a process known as decarboxylation.
+There’s little difference between high THCA hemp sold online (or in smoke shops) and cannabis bought at a licensed dispensary, as far as the effects are concerned.

 THCA doesn’t convert into an equivalent sum of delta 9 THC.
-Rather, it’s slightly heavier than delta 9 due to its added carboxyl group, which is then removed during decarboxylation.
-The weight of a delta 9 THC molecule is approximately 87.7% of THCA.
+Rather, each molecule is slightly heavier due to THCA’s added carboxyl group, which is then removed during decarboxylation.
+Delta 9 THC weighs approximately 87.7% as much as THCA.
 Marijuana retailers adjust for this difference when they calculate total THC content.

-So, if your bud contains 15% THCA, this isn’t equal to 15% THC when heated.
-It will give you closer to 13% delta 9 THC.
-The difference seems minimal, but you may notice it if you regularly smoke or vape marijuana.
+So, if my bud contains 15% THCA, this isn’t equal to 15% THC when heated.
+It gives me closer to 13% delta 9 THC.
+For users, the distinction doesn’t mean much; they both get you high.

-To experience THCA’s medicinal properties without getting high, keep your bud away from heat.
-THCA is a nonintoxicating substance on its own.
-We’ll get into it later, but there are ways you can consume high THCA flower without applying heat and triggering decarboxylation.
+To experience THCA’s medicinal properties without getting high, keep bud away from heat.
+THCA is nonintoxicating on its own.
+I’ll get into it later, but there are ways we can consume high THCA flower without applying heat and triggering decarboxylation.

 What are the benefits of THCA flower?

-Although THCA is more researched than many other hemp compounds, we’re still waiting on new studies to confirm its effects.
+I’ve found more research about THCA than many compounds I’ve explored, but studies are still needed to confirm its effects.
 The science does look highly promising, though.

 How to consume THCA flower

-If you’re seeking ease and the ability to vape THCA on the go, consider trying a portable herb vaporizer, or even a compact dry herb pen.
-For a different kind of experience, check out desktop vaporizers.
-These stationary devices are superior for users seeking power and a wider range of settings.
+For ease and the ability to vape THCA on the go, consider a portable herb vaporizer, or even a compact dry herb pen.
+For an in-home session with extra power and a wider range of settings, check out desktop vaporizers.

-Let your butter and AVB simmer on a stovetop for around four hours.
-You can also make cannabutter in a slow cooker.
-Alternatively, try using oil to craft your mixture.
-Coconut oil is a common substitute and can also be incorporated into a whole host of recipes.
+Let the butter (or oil) and AVB simmer on a stovetop for around four hours; it can also be made in a slow cooker.
+Coconut oil is a good butter substitute and can be worked into a host of sweet and savory recipes.

 Is THCA flower legal?

-High THCA flower isn’t legal in every state, so check your local laws before making a purchase.
+Most importantly, high THCA isn’t legal in every state, so always check local laws before making a purchase.
 Certain states have stricter regulations around “total THC” content and how that number is measured.
-In other words, flower that’s high in THCA could be treated by police and courts the same as marijuana.
+In other words, any flower high in THCA could be treated by police and courts the same as marijuana.

 Hayley Heidelbaugh